Harold Good

 He trained as a hospital chaplain at Methodist Hospital of Indianapolis in 1967–68.
 He served as a minister in Shankhill, Belfast and also at the City's Crumlin Road prison.
 From 1973 to 1979 he was director of the Corrymeela Community Centre for Reconciliation.
-In 2001 he was appointed president of the Methodist Church in Ireland.
-In 2005 he was one of two independent witnesses, the other being Alec Reid, who oversaw the decommissioning of arms, a vital part of the peace process.
-In 2007 he was awarded the World Methodist Peace Award.
+In 2001, he was appointed president of the Methodist Church in Ireland.
+In 2005, he was one of two independent witnesses, the other being Alec Reid, who oversaw the decommissioning of arms, a vital part of the peace process.
+In 2007, he was awarded the World Methodist Peace Award.

+Good was appointed Member of the Order of the British Empire (MBE) in the 1970 New Year Honours "for relief work to the community"; in the 1985 Birthday Honours he was promoted to Officer of the Order of the British Empire (OBE).